 •Pain or discomfort that you didn’t have before

 The body has a funny way of numbing things initially.
 You may not feel pain anywhere for the first few hours.
-Soft tissue can be easily injured in a car crash, and you want to speak with your doctor to determine whether or not further treatment, such as massage or physiotherapy, is required.
+Soft tissue can be easily injured in a car crash, and you want to speak with your doctor to determine whether or not further treatment, such as massage or physical therapy, is required.

 Commonly, people complain about stiffness after an auto accident.
 Driving at a rate of speed, and then stopping suddenly, can cause some problems.
 If you have itchiness, or a burning sensation in your neck or upper arms, this is an indication of whiplash.
 With no medical treatment, a simple stiffness could lead to severe back pain.
 Always see your doctor for stiffness.